rsapping2/my-website/src/content/blog/docker-images-too-big.md

 ## Best Practices Checklist

-- [ ] Use Alpine or distroless base images
+- [ ] Use the right image for the job
 - [ ] Implement multi-stage builds
 - [ ] Combine RUN commands
 - [ ] Use .dockerignore file